top of page

 Eliminate by:

-The best way to reduce over-packaged foods as well as your business's food miles is to support your local food economy.
 Reach out to local farmers, suppliers and producers - many of them will deliver in reusable containers that can be returned, and if you do find yourself in a situation where there are no alternatives, remember that your voice carries a lot of power!
-Get in touch with farmers and manufacturers and demand change.
-If the market is driven by desires such as this, then businesses will e more likely to positively respond.
+Get in touch with manufacturers and demand change.
+If the market is driven by desires such as this, then businesses will be more likely to positively respond.

 Buying items in bulk also reduces excessive packaging issues.